VikParuchuri/marker/README.md

 python convert_single.py /path/to/file.pdf /path/to/output/folder --parallel_factor 2 --max_pages 10 --langs English
 ```

-- `--parallel_factor` is how much to increase batch size and parallel OCR workers by.
-Higher numbers will take more VRAM and CPU, but process faster.
-Set to 1 by default.
+- `--batch_multiplier` is how much to multiply default batch sizes by if you have extra VRAM.
+Higher numbers will take more VRAM, but process faster.
+Set to 2 by default.
+The default batch sizes will take ~3GB of VRAM.
 - `--max_pages` is the maximum number of pages to process.
 Omit this to convert the entire document.
 - `--langs` is a comma separated list of the languages in the document, for OCR